All Episodes

 I want you to know that.

-Well, I I I let me tell you, I'd never put myself in their class.
+Well, let me tell you, I'd never put myself in their class.

-What incredible just great minds that uh were able to put this incredible republic together and it creates so much wealth, prosperity, happiness, freedom, liberty, opportunity, imperfect as it was from the beginning, but also putting in place the the ability to correct wrongs and injustices, knowing that the better half of mankind would hopefully emerge, and in many instances it had.
+What incredible, just great minds that were able to put this incredible republic together and it creates so much wealth, prosperity, happiness, freedom, liberty, opportunity, imperfect as it was from the beginning, but also putting in place the ability to correct wrongs and injustices, knowing that the better half of mankind would hopefully emerge.

 Yeah.

-But what I call for his home was uh to let you know that, well, you know, I was a Ted Cruz supporter one hundred and ten percent.
+But what I called for, Sean, was to let you know that, well, you know, I was a Ted Cruz supporter 110%.

-I can't tell you how many times I pray that God would put him in office.
+I can't tell you how many times I prayed that God would put him in office many, many times.

-If it wasn't him, then I was gonna go with Ben Carson.
+If it wasn't him, then I was going to go with Ben Carson.

 Well, neither one of those are part of the program now.